Indecent Exposure Laws in California

 The key element for the prosecution to prove is usually that the person exposed himself or herself for the purpose of sexual arousal or to offend another person.

 If you are charged with indecent exposure inside an inhabited dwelling, the prosecutor will also have to prove that you entered someone’s place of residence without his or her permission.
 If you had permission to enter, your attorney could challenge this element of the offense and could argue that a felony charged under this section should be reduced to a misdemeanor.
 Alternatively, if the incident occurred in a house where no one resides, your attorney can argue that this would not qualify as an inhabited dwelling.
 You should consult with your attorney if you are charged with indecent exposure in an inhabited dwelling because you may also be charged with residential burglary.

 Indecent exposure is a felony if you have a prior conviction for indecent exposure or for engaging in lewd acts with a minor.

 Sex Offender Registration

-Conviction of indecent exposure as a misdemeanor or felony will require you to register as a sex offender for the rest of your life under Penal Code Section 290.
+Conviction of indecent exposure as a misdemeanor or felony will require you to register as a sex offender for the rest of your life under California Penal Code Section 290.
 You will be required to register at a local police station each year.
 This is a burdensome requirement and can result in public humiliation.
 Your neighbors can find out, for example, that you are a registered sex offender.
 Renting an apartment or obtaining a job can be quite difficult as a registered sex offender.
 If you fail to register each year, you can be charged with a new criminal offense for failing to register and will be subject to additional penalties, including the possibility of state prison time.
 You should consult with your attorney immediately to discuss strategies for resolving your case in a way that will not require you to register as a sex offender.

 Local Courthouse Experience